ajinkya-joglekar/ajinkya-joglekar/README.md

 # 🌟 Welcome to My GitHub Repository! 🌟

 Hi there!
 I'm **Ajinkya Joglekar**, a passionate Ph.D. candidate at the prestigious **Clemson University's International Center for Automotive Research (ICAR)**, nestled in the vibrant city of Greenville, SC.
-I'm thrilled to share my journey and research in the cutting-edge realm of on-road and off-road Uncrewed Ground Vehicle systems (UGVs). 🚗:robot:
+I'm thrilled to share my journey and research in the cutting-edge realm of on-road and off-road Uncrewed Ground Vehicle systems (UGVs). 🚗 :robot:

 ## 🚀 About My Research:
 My research focuses on developing scalable and adaptive frameworks for **data-driven modeling, motion planning,** and **control of UGVs**.
 I'm on a mission to transform theoretical frameworks into practical ecosystems, addressing the challenges modern UGVs face in dangerous, uncertain terrains.